david2am/ocaml_dune/guides/2 Ocaml in Dune.md

 (** [add x y] returns the sum of x and y. *)
 ```

-If you verify your running program in the terminal, attempting to use `sub` will now result in an error, to fix it expose it also in `calc.mli`:
+If you attempt to use `sub` in your running program, it will result in an error.
+Expose `sub` in `calc.mli` to fix this:

 ```ml
 (* lib/calc.mli *)